 In Chameleon, you can create Tooltips that are everpresent or triggered by the user through click or hover.
 Creating an action-triggered Tooltip is a good way to communicate non-intrusively and provide additional contextual help.

-Tooltips are a great tool for self-guiding your end-users and directing them to different actions or to new behaviors.
+Tooltips are a great tool for guiding your end-users and providing valuable, contextual information.
 In Chameleon, you can create Tooltips that are displayed on your page when someone:

 Clicks on an icon